pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

   - either gets or sets the the innerText of the node
 - node.setAttribute()
   - sets an attribute on an HTML element
+- node.getAttribute()
+  - gets an attribute value from an HTML element
 - node.removeAttribute()
   - removes an attribute from an HTML element
 - node.classList